xplicit/HyperFastCgi/README.md

 Most of the arguments are the same as in mono-server-fastcgi.
 Some additional arguments were added

-* `/minthreads=[nw,nio]` Sets the minimum number of threads in threadpool.  nw - number of working threads. nio - number of IO threads

-* `/maxthreads=[nw,nio]` Sets the maximum number of threads in threadpool.  nw - number of working threads. nio - number of IO threads

 * `/addtrailingslash=[true|false]` Adds trailing slash if path to directory does not end with '/'.
 Default is 'false'.
 This option were added for compatibility with mono-fastcgi-server.
 For performance reasons it's recommended to use nginx 'rewrite' command instead, i. e. rewrite ^([^.]*[^/])$ $1/ permanent;